MaribelHearn/maribelhearn.com/.github/README.md

 git clone https://github.com/MaribelHearn/maribelhearn.com.git
 cd maribelhearn.com
 ```
 Use the Dockerfile provided in the repository to build a [Docker image](https://docs.docker.com/).
+This website uses PHP-FPM, so a separate container should be run for that as well.

 In the repository's parent directory, you may use a Docker Compose file:
 ```YAML